 T: You’re in the kitchen.
 How are you feeling?

-C: I am more nervous. and also I am having obsessions about if I placed the curling iron right.
+C: I am more nervous. and also I am not sure if I placed the curling iron right.

 T: So, you checked the stove, you were leaving, and then you decided to check again.
 What happened there?